Baby, Baby Don't Cry: Background

 The song is noted for Smokey's spoken recitation at the beginning as well as before the second verse.
 The spoken lines are: "Nothing so blue as a heart in pain/Nothing so sad as a tear in vain", and "You trusted him and gave him your love/A love he proved unworthy of".
-The song uses an extended bridge that repeats the minor and diminished chords before going up half a step for the final repeated Choruses.
+The song uses an extended bridge that repeats the minor and diminished chords before going up half a step for the final repeated choruses.

 Although not given writing credit on this particular tune, Miracle Marv Tarplin's outstanding guitar work plays an important role in this song, his gentle but effective riffs being evident from the song's beginning, giving a "raindrop" effect reminiscent of someone crying (the song's main theme).

 The Miracles performed this song on a 1969 telecast of The Mike Douglas Show, a performance that was re-broadcast many years later on VH-1.
-The success of this song ended a period of relatively mediocre chart action for The Miracles during 1968, and set the stage for their biggest hit ever with Smokey as lead singer, 1970's multi-million selling #1 hit "The Tears of a Clown".
+The success of this song ended a period of relatively mediocre chart action for The Miracles during 1968, and set the stage for their biggest hit ever with Robinson as lead singer, 1970's multi-million selling number one hit "The Tears of a Clown".